Impellitteri

-Impellitteri is an American heavy metal band from Los Angeles formed and led by guitarist Chris Impellitteri, vocalist Rob Rock, and bassist James Amelio Pulli.
-The band has sold millions of albums worldwide.
+Impellitteri is an American heavy metal band from Los Angeles formed and led by guitarist Chris Impellitteri, singer Rob Rock, and bassist James Amelio Pulli.
+The band has sold over two millions albums worldwide.

 History

 Chris Impellitteri formed Impellitteri together with vocalist Rob Rock in Los Angeles, California.
 They first released an EP simply titled Impellitteri in 1987.
 The EP features heavy metal with classically influenced shredding guitar solos, screaming vocals, speed metal drumming and aggressive bass.
 It features songs like "Lost in the Rain" and "Burning" of which quickly gained the attention of heavy metal fans and musicians around the world.
 During the release of the EP, many major Media outlets began to cover Impellitteri in their magazines including Kerrang!, Guitar World, Circus, and Burrn!.

 After the release of the EP, Impellitteri regrouped, this time with British vocalist Graham Bonnet as lead singer, and released an album titled Stand in Line in 1988.
 MTV played Impellitteri's music video for "Stand in Line" in its rotation, and Chris Impellitteri was a guest host on MTV's Headbangers Ball.
 Fans voted Impellitteri a "Smash" on MTV's Smash or Trash show.
 The album charted in Billboards Top 100 and remained there for over five months.
 To date, the song "Stand in Line" has become a fan favorite globally.